Bad, Bad Leroy Brown: Synopsis

 The story of a widely feared man being bested in a fight is similar to that of Croce's earlier song "You Don't Mess Around with Jim".

-According to Billboard, it is "filled with humorous lines and a catchy arrangement."
-Cash Box described it as "a delightful new single in the same musical vein as his 'You Don't Mess Around with Jim' smash that started his career."
+According to Billboard, it is "filled with humorous lines and a catchy arrangement".
+Cash Box described it as "a delightful new single in the same musical vein as his 'You Don't Mess Around with Jim' smash that started his career".
+Record World called it "another story-song similar to the one that started it all for [Croce], 'You Don't Mess Around With Jim'".

 Inspiration

 Croce's inspiration for the song was a friend he met in his brief time in the US Army:

 He told a variation of this story on The Helen Reddy Show in July 1973:

 Croce explained the chorus reference to Leroy Brown being "meaner than a junkyard dog":